EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

    * this plugin is based on the blank ros skeleton plugin vrep_plugin_skeleton provided in vrep's folder programming/ros_packages/vrep_plugin_skeleton

 Please look at the code if you want to understand how the plugin works, it should be self explaining for people who know well about vrep and ros_control, and it is well commented for the others.
 The main "trick" is in function "bool ROS_server::initialize()" in file vrepControl_server.cpp.

-In case of trouble feel free to contact me.

-Thanks,

-Amadeu do Nascimento Jr.

-amadeu.nascimento.junior@ericsson.com